New Jersey Company Agrees to Pay $1.89 Million to Settle Allegations that it Overbilled United States

 According to the contentions of the United States contained in the settlement agreement:

-The allegations were originally made in a lawsuit filed under the whistleblower provisions of the False Claims Act by Kathleen Menold.
+The allegations were originally made in a lawsuit filed under the whistleblower provisions of the False Claims Act by Lauren Simpson.
 The Act permits private parties to sue for false claims on behalf of the United States and to share in any recovery.
-Ms. Menold will receive 20 percent from the federal share of the settlement.
+Simpson will receive a total of $135,622 from the federal and state shares of the settlement.

-Acting U.S. Attorney Honig credited special agents of the U.S. Department of Health and Human Services – Office of the Inspector General, under the direction of Special Agent in Charge Scott J. Lampert; and special agents of the U.S. Attorney’s Office for the District of New Jersey, under the direction of Supervisory Special Agent Thomas Mahoney, with the investigation leading to the settlement.
+U.S. Attorney Sellinger credited special agents of the U.S. Department of Health and Human Services – Office of the Inspector General, under the direction of Acting Special Agent in Charge Naomi Gruchacz and civil investigator Jeffrey DeFuria of the District of New Jersey’s U.S. Attorney’s Office, with the investigation leading to the settlement.

-The government is represented by Assistant U.S. Attorney Daniel Meyler of the Health Care Fraud Unit in Newark.
+The government is represented by Assistant U.S. Attorney Susan Pappy of the District of New Jersey’s Health Care Fraud Unit.

-The lawsuit is captioned United States ex rel.
-Menold v.
-Lotus Family Medicine, Vedat Obuz, and Ozlem Obuz, 17-cv-1728 (D.N.J.).
-The claims settled by this agreement are allegations only, and there has been no determination of liability.
+The lawsuit is captioned United States of America, State of New York, and State of New Jersey, ex rel.
+Simpson v.
+HQRC Management Services, LLC, et al. The claims resolved by the settlement are allegations only and there has been no determination of liability.